moj-analytical-services/splink/docs/topic_guides/optimising_spark.md

 spark = SparkSession(sc)
 ```

+In general, increasing parallelism will make Spark 'chunk' your job into a larger amount of smaller tasks.
+This may solve memory issues.
+But note there is a tradeoff here: if you increase parallelism too high, Spark may take too much time scheduling large numbers of tasks, and may even run out of memory performing this work.
+See [here](https://stackoverflow.com/a/58251799/1779128).
+Also note that when blocking, jobs cannot be split into a large number of tasks than the cardinality of the blocking rule.
+For example, if you block on month of birth, this will be split into 12 tasks, irrespective of the parallelism setting.
+See [here](https://stackoverflow.com/questions/61073551/increase-parallelism-of-reading-a-parquet-file-spark-optimize-self-join/61077643#61077643).
+You can use salting (below) to partially address this limitation.

 ## Salting

 For very large jobs, you may find that [salting your blocking keys](https://moj-analytical-services.github.io/splink/topic_guides/salting.html) results in faster run times.